quaro77/iso_view/docs/documentation.md

 A face can be filled with a pattern instead of a solid color.
 The pattern id needs to be specified in the 'color' field of the face in place of the html color string.
 Please not that a pattern does not behave like a texture: it is not mapped and projected on faces, it is just displayed with the same angle on each face.

+### checkHit(x, y):
+Checks if a face is drawn at the provided screen location.
+It returns false if no face was found, and a result object in case of positive result.
+The result object has the following fields:
+'face': the face object found.
+'object': the 3d object to which the face belongs.

+### addToSelected(object):
+Adds the specified 3D object to the Selected array.
+All the objects in this array will be rendered with thicker, differently colored edges.

+### removeFromSelected(object):
+Removes the selected object from the Selected array if it is present, does nothing in case it is not found.

+### clearSelected():
+Clears the Selected array, making it empty.